awslabs/fhir-works-on-aws-deployment/README.md

 ### OAuth2 Flow

-The below image shows a step by step OAuth flow and where FHIR Works on AWS fits into the overal picture.
+The below image shows a step by step OAuth flow and where FHIR Works on AWS fits into the overall picture.
 As you can tell FHIR Works on AWS is not an authorization server or a SMART front-end app.
 FHIR Works on AWS should be thought of as just the resource server.
 If you have questions on how to build a SMART compliant authorization server please check out other implementations like [Okta's](https://github.com/dancinnamon-okta/okta-smartfhir-docs).
 If you have questions on how to build a SMART compliant front-end application you can check out [growth-chart-app](https://github.com/smart-on-fhir/growth-chart-app).
 If you still have questions please do not hesitate in opening an issue.

 ![AuthZComponentFlow](resources/oauth2-fwoa-flow.png)